AdobeDocs/experience-manager-65.de-DE/help/communities/reviews.md

 * **[!UICONTROL Rich-Text-Editor]**

-   Wenn diese Option aktiviert ist, können Beiträge mit Markup eingegeben werden.
+   If checked, posts may be entered with markup.
 Diese Option ist standardmäßig deaktiviert.

 * **[!UICONTROL Abstimmung zulassen]**